raiyanjaz/Credit_Card_File_Reading/README.md

       Display all information to the console including finance charge and outstanding balance for each account Creates an output file called “NewBalance.dat” that contains customer number and new balance (two columns) OR sends the output (account number and new balance) to standard output.

+//This was the final project in my grade 11 computer science class and achieved an 81/85.
+The project was completed in early 2020.